 Skip Rock Ranch combines great genetics, low stress handling, proper nutrition, and a small town butcher shop to provide better beef at a great value.
 It is a healthy, sustainable farm to table concept in which you are an active participant.

 When we were growing up, we didn't go to the grocery store to buy meat on a styrofoam tray, shrink wrapped in plastic.
-Mom went to the butcher, where she selected our cut of meat, and we saw it wrapped in front of us.
+Mom went to the butcher at Franka's Grocery Store in El Campo, Texas, where she selected our cut of meat, and Mr. Polasek wrapped in front of us.
 Out of economy, many folks would order a side of beef from the butcher and have it cut to order.
 Usually, we would buy a whole steer from the Wharton County youth fair that had been raised as a 4H or FFA project by someone we knew.
 Over time, our family moved into buying all of our meat from the grocery store on those yellow styrofoam trays.
 Maybe it was just more convenient and not too much more expensive at the time.
 We probably thought it was "progress."

 Now we live in an age of factory farms with slaughter facilities that process hundreds of thousands of cattle a year.
 Cattle are finished in feedlots using steroids, antibiotics, hormones, and fed diets that are far from what Mother Nature ever intended.
 In Texas, more of our beef is now coming from feedlots and slaughter plants in Mexico, Australia, and South America.
 Meat is packaged with additives and preservatives to extend shelf life.
 Stores even treat the meat with carbon monoxide to keep it looking red longer.
 Americans are now used to buying hamburger packaged in a tube like breakfast sausage.
 If you are what you eat, we are now doing something incredibly wrong for our children's health.